Lady Lovely Locks: Toyline

+Mattel's toyline packaging, as well as most other Lady LovelyLocks merchandise prominently feature illustrator Maria Gamiere's original artwork.
+The artist is also responsible for the property's logo design.

 Books

 A number of tie-in books were released alongside the toyline and animated series.
-Among these books are "An Enchanting Fairy-Tale Adventure", "For the Love of Lovely Locks", "Lady Lovely Locks Original Story" (1987), "Silkypup Saves the Day", "Silkypup's Butterfly Adventure" (1987) and "The Golden Ball".
+Among these books are "An Enchanting Fairy-Tale Adventure", "For the Love of LovelyLocks", "Lady LovelyLocks Original Story" (1987), "SilkyPup Saves the Day", "SilkyPup's Butterfly Adventure" (1987) and "The Golden Ball".

 In popular culture

 In the eighth season episode of the series That '70s Show, "Killer Queen", the character Randy says: "Donna, Hyde's already given me a nickname.
 It's Mrs. Lady Lovely Locks".
 This is an anachronism, as the Lady Lovely Locks toyline and animated TV series were released in the mid-1980s.

 A customised version of the tape was chosen by film critic Gene Siskel as his worst gift for the 1987 holiday season during the Holiday Gift Guide episode of Siskel & Ebert.

 German audio tapes

 In Germany, ten audio tapes were produced by Europa, which extended on and continued the storylines that were never resolved by the short-lived animated TV series.
-Not only did the tapes dive into Lady's childhood, but they also resolved Prince StrongHeart's curse by turning him human, featured the couple's wedding and the birth of their daughter, as well as the infant's kidnapping by Duchess RavenWaves and her glorious rescue.
+Not only did the tapes dive into Lady's childhood, but they also resolved Prince StrongHeart's curse by turning him human, featured the couple's wedding and the birth of their daughter, as well as the infant's kidnapping by Duchess RavenWaves, and her glorious rescue.
 While each character had her or his own voice actor, the series was narrated by Hans Paetsch.
 The voice actors differed from those used in the animated series.